-Taking a look at the current list of food recalls from the U.S. Department of Agriculture is enough to make a retailer sick—and that’s not from the contaminants involved.
-Since grocery stores start with rather low margins on food items, they have to make up it with sheer sales volume.
+Looking at the current list of food recalls from the U.S. Department of Agriculture is enough to make a retailer sick—and that’s not from the contaminants involved.
+Since grocery stores start with low margins on food items, they have to make up it with sheer sales volume.
 A recall, be it for fresh, frozen, packaged or even pet food, puts a dent in that volume, if not shutting some of them off altogether.
 And repeated recalls like the ones last year make a tight situation even tighter.

 Product recalls are completely outside the grocer’s control, of course.
-But while it’s virtually impossible for grocers to completely isolate themselves from product recalls, there is something they can do to reduce the impact these recalls have on their margins.
+But while it’s virtually impossible for grocers to isolate themselves from product completely recalls, there is something they can do to reduce the impact these recalls have on their margins.

 Paying twice for bad lettuce—but which lettuce?

-Even if a retailer owned the entire supply chain for an item—say, it packages and stocks its own store brand of canned vegetables—food contamination can happen, resulting in a recall.
+Even if a retailer-owned the entire supply chain for an item—say, it packages and stocks its own store brand of canned vegetables—food contamination can happen, resulting in a recall.
 But most grocers don’t create the items they sell.
-A typical grocery store contains tens of thousands of items, with hundreds of different suppliers.
-For example, you might have half a dozen suppliers for iceberg lettuce alone—we won’t even talk about Romaine—and the same for other types of produce, meats, bakery products eggs and more.
+A typical grocery store contains tens of thousands of items with hundreds of different suppliers.
+For example, you might have half a dozen suppliers for iceberg lettuce alone—we won’t even talk about Romaine—and the same for other types of produce, meats, bakery products, eggs, and more.
 The more suppliers you have, the greater the potential exposure to a recall event.

 To make matters worse, most suppliers’ policy is that “all sales are final.”
 Once a retailer accepts a shipment, the supplier is no longer responsible for the items.
-While not all suppliers enforce this, those that do mean the cost of goods affected by a lettuce, poultry, or any other recall falls squarely on the grocer’s shoulders.
+While not all suppliers enforce this, those that do mean the cost of goods affected by lettuce, poultry, or any other recall falls squarely on the grocer’s shoulders.

 It’s almost like getting charged twice.
 The retailer eats the cost of the recalled foods, even if they end up in the dumpster or incinerator—unable to cover any of the cost at all.

-Don’t let one bad apple spoil the lot
+Don’t let one bad apple spoil the lot.

 Want to know more how margin management and risk management solutions can help protect your bottom line from product recalls?
 We’ve compiled Four Mindsets for Maximizing Grocery Store Profit Margins: